allgreed/kasprowicz.pro/content/posts/computer-aided.md

 ## Proof of Concept

 Ok, back to first principles.
 What I need is an adapter between a female shoemount and a velcro pad.
-At some point in life I was 2 years and a lot of self-respect away from graduating as an electrical engineer.
+At some point in life I was 2 years and a lot of self-respect away from graduating as an electronics engineer.
 I can certainly do this!

 So, I've drawn something, and asked my friend, [Rasskabak](https://arasaka.pl/) to create a 3D model in Blender.